Freakily Asked Questions

 I'm done - now what?

 Slap it in a frame or if you're handy you can make it into a pillow.
 Look around craft stores for tacky items with cross stitch material built in, like pet bowls, diapers or guest towels.
 If you’re going to frame your work, I highly recommend Stitchery Tape (available in the Supplies section, where you can also purchase our signature ornate gold frames.
 Share your creations with us by posting a photo in the Subversive group on Flickr!

-I ship as soon as possible, but I’m still a one-person home business.
+Our shipping time has GREATLY improved!
+You'll get an email from us as soon as your order ships.
+It usually takes a day to three.
 Please check our current Shipping Schedule for more information.
 Priority Mail orders ship first and arrive faster.
 If you're in a TIZZY, email me and we can always FedEx or I can just start running in your general direction with kit in hand.

 Maybe I don't like Paypal.
 Do you take checks?

 I prefer Paypal since it makes transactions go smoothly and quickly—I’ve been using Paypal since 2001 and I just love them.
 If you'd rather pay with a CHECK, that's cool: please click here for a printable form